Ben Mauk: Cincinnati

 Because of Mauk's reconstructive surgery, it was doubtful that Wake Forest would let Mauk compete for playing time at Wake in 2007.
 He decided to take advantage of an NCAA rule, later rescinded, that allowed graduate students with remaining athletic eligibility to transfer and become immediately eligible.
 Mauk chose the University of Cincinnati primarily because it was close to his hometown and new coach Brian Kelly was installing a spread offense similar to the one he ran in high school.
 The major question was whether his arm would improve enough to allow him to play.
 For his part, Kelly was not sure whether Mauk could come back; he had the Bearcats' medical team contact the physicians who performed Mauk's surgery, and required that he pass a physical examination with emphasis on the throwing arm.
 Ultimately, Kelly decided to bring Mauk in, figuring that, if nothing else, Mauk could serve as a mentor for the Bearcats' younger quarterbacks who would have to adjust to the spread offense.

 Mauk, named the starting quarterback over junior Dustin Grutza, was trying to lead the Bearcats to their first winning season in the Big East.
 The Bearcats jumped out ahead early, winning all five non-conference games.
 They then entered Big East play, with Mauk leading them to victories over Syracuse, UConn, USF, and Rutgers.
 Mauk and the Bearcats finished with a 10–3 overall record, capping their season and Mauk's college career with a 31–21 win over Southern Miss in the 2007 PapaJohn's.com Bowl in which Mauk threw for 334 yards and four touchdowns, becoming the game's MVP.
 This gave the Bearcats their first 10-win season since 1951, and virtually assured them a spot in the end-of-season national rankings for the first time ever.

 Mauk, called the "Bionic Man" by his Cincinnati teammates due to the various metallic objects installed in his arm, proved to be an inspiration to them.
 Bearcats safety Haruki Nakamura said about Mauk, "The first time I saw the scar, I was like: 'What is that?
 Did you get a shark bite?'
 For someone to endure that sort of pain is unbelievable.
 To do what he's done this year is great.
 He's definitely become an impact player on this team."

 Mauk tried to gain one more year of eligibility for the 2008 season.
 However, he was turned down by the NCAA.
 Mauk appealed his case a final time via teleconference; on September 3, 2008, he learned that it had been denied.

 On September 9, 2008, Hardin County Judge William Hart refused to grant a permanent injunction against the NCAA that would have allowed Mauk to rejoin the Bearcats.

-Professional
+Professional career

 Saskatchewan Roughriders

 In September 2008, Mauk signed with the Saskatchewan Roughriders of the Canadian Football League.
 He was released in October following an injury.